There are a number of reasons ADSL can stop working. To find out what is going on, follow these troubleshooting steps:

 Some problems you may see if your MTU is too large:

 Try lowering your MTU to resolve these issues.
-This webpage and utility may

 Yes, it does.

-Because of the asymmetrical nature of ADSL, you should expect download speeds to be very seriously impacted by any file uploads you are undertaking at the same time.
+Because of the asymmetrical nature of ADSL, you should expect download speeds to be seriously impacted by any file uploads you are undertaking at the same time.

 Unfortunately, yes - some ADSL devices may get slower over time.